naka-lab/Serket/docs/modules/mlda.md

 ---
 layout: default
 ---
-## MLDA (Multimodal Latent Dirichlet Allocation)
+## Multimodal Latent Dirichlet Allocation (MLDA)

 ```
 mlda.MLDA( K, weights=None, itr=100, name="mlda", category=None, mode="learn" )
 ```

 `mlda.MLDA` is a module for unsupervised classification based on multimodal latent Dirichlet allocation.
-It computes the probabilities that each data is classified into each class, and modal features of the data are generated based on the classification.
+It computes the probabilities that each data element is classified into each class.
+Modal features of the data are generated based on the classification.
 The probabilities and generated features are sent to the connected modules.